Hi, I’m Mick and welcome to this ClubShop Review

 Where you can make rewards or cashback.

-The 3rd membership is the “Partnership” which allows you to have your own shopping mall or website that you can promote ClubShop with.
+The 3rd membership is the “Partnership” which allows you to have your own shopping mall or website that you can promote ClubShop.

-Called GPS or “Global Partner System” and you can see the different levels below.
+Called GPS or “Global Partner System” you can see the different levels below.